backnotprop/fast-style-transfer-coreml/README.md

 ## iOS

 Once you have your models, just import them into the Xcode project.
 The current setup looks for a particular set of models (wave, udnie, rain_princess, and la_muse)

+## License
+Copyright (c) 2018 Michael Ramos.
+MIT on any of my code, but you'll need to abide by the Licences of the libraries used (FST, tf-coreml)